OpenGPTX/docs/DGX/dgx-spark-rapids-gpu.md

 # Spark-rapids: Spark with GPU on DGX

 This documentation gives an overview how to use the DGX with Spark and GPUs.
-The technoligy is called spark-rapids.
+The technology is called spark-rapids.
 It gives you a brief overview how to set up everything.
 ## Official documentation

 - The official doc of spark-rapids can be found [here](https://nvidia.github.io/spark-rapids/)